River Farg

 The River Farg is a small tributary of the River Earn, located in the lieutenancy area of Perth and Kinross, central Scotland.

 Course

 Its source is located in Glen Farg reservoir; it winds round roads and farms, and has been forced in many places to change course due to human interference.
 It ends in a confluence where it joins the Earn.

 Etymology

-The name Farg may represent an Old Gaelic adaption of Brittonic *wergā, meaning "anger" (c.f.
-Welsh gwery).
+The name Farg may represent an Old Gaelic adaption of Brittonic *wergā, meaning "anger" (cf. Welsh gwery).

 History

 The river was once a boundary of the Lordship and Barony of Balvaird.

 The river was polluted with aluminium sulphate killing nearly all of the fish in May 2014.
 Scottish Water was fined £8,000 for the incident.